funkonymous/GGI_GA/README.md

 .png file in your /bin directory, this will be the graph of the fitness of the SGA implemented.

+I will upload some small datasets for minor testing eventually.
+You can create random data from a regex as artificial data from several python libraries that use Python's regex module.

 Feel free to send any successful testing conducted as validation for this software.

 ## Work on progress